 Super is a type of investment and plays an important role in funding your future.
 When you enter the workforce and if you’re eligible, your employer puts a percentage of your income into a super account – known as the superannuation guarantee (or SG).
 Investing this money for the long-term provides you with the basis of your income in retirement.

 You can choose which super fund you want your money going into.
 So, it’s a good idea to review and compare your super throughout your working life.
 When comparing funds, it helps to check 3 things:

 - Competitive fees

-- Net benefit (performance after taking away fees)
+- Net benefit (performance after taking away fees, costs and taxes)